MuhammadKhoshnaw/BasicMVIApp/README.md

 3. For the third layer, we have three modules: controller and gateway are java modules.
 But ViewModel is an android module with a minimum dependency on the android platform as possible.
 4. And in the outermost layer, We have 4 heavily dependent on the android framework modules.
 The application is our actual application module.
-UI, Remote and DB which are also android modules.
+UI, Remote and DB are also android modules.

 Of Course, you can have more layers but I don’t think having fewer layers will be a good idea.
 For this template, we are trying to have the most basic implementation possible so we go with 4 layers.